 The CeraVe Baby Wash and Shampoo is tear-free and comes in a slender, easy-to-pump bottle with a locking feature.
 It is free of parabens, sulfates, phthalates, and dyes.
-This product might be an option for babies with sensitive or eczema-prone skin as it is accepted by the National Eczema Association.
+This product might be an option for babies with sensitive or eczema-prone skin as the National Eczema Association accepts it.